-A partnership
+A partnership approach

-- approach with lived experience across development and delivery - Shift of emphasis from changing attitudes to changing behaviour, what are you doing within your team and work.
+- Working with those with lived experience across development and delivery - Shift of emphasis from changing attitudes to changing behaviour, what are you doing within your team and work.
 What could you do? - Focus on priority areas opportunities to work together around these? - Embedding a focus on reducing stigma and discrimination as core business.